gospodinp/torei-rpg/rules.md

 ----

-2. Roll it and add the dice to your pool.

-You can only use each trait or belonging once per conflict.

-Describe how you

-challenge.

-6
-Dice

-7 or
-more

-If you respond with 3 or more dice:

-1. Describe how the challenge harms or weakens you.
-2. Set aside the same number of fallout dice.

-Need more dice?

-* Get help, use traits & belongings, or change the game.

-* Or you can give in!
-(Giving in is great!)

 The last person in the conflict wins, and tells us what happens

-If you can't match the challenge's total, you lose the stakes.

 Everyone then discards all remaining dice, and rolls fallout.